 To register a student for the 2023-24 school year, or for details about registration, please contact the front office of Winter Lakes Elementary at 541-396-2414.

 1742 N. Fir St., Coquille, OR 97423

 P. (541) 396-2414

 F. (541) 396-2182

-The configuration of Winter Lakes offers a “blended learning” environment to students in grades K-7.
-Students m ay work from home, at school or a combination of the two.
-The school building is open to students on a four-day school week, Mondays – Thursdays from 7:15am – 4:15pm.
+The configuration of Winter Lakes Elementary offers a “blended learning” environment to students in grades K-7.
+Students may work from home, at school, or a combination of the two.
+The school building is open to students on a four-day school week, Mondays – Thursdays from 7:45am – 2:30pm.
 During the school sessions, certified teachers and educational assistants work with students to assist them with their classes.
-The staff and students of Winter Lakes appreciate the time you are taking to learn about our school.
+The staff and students of Winter Lakes Elementary appreciate the time you are taking to learn about our school.